developmentAC/gradeAlert/README.md

 repos/bulkPusher.sh
 ```

-In a convenient setup, the repositories. `dirNames` and `bulkPusher.sh` are stored in the same location.
+In a convenient setup, the repositories, the files `dirNames` and `bulkPusher.sh` are stored in the same location.

 ### A work in progress